Mydoh Smart Cash Card

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Looking for an alternative to the Step card app in Canada?
-Take a look at the following apps and accounts that help kids and teens manage their money.
+Looking for an alternative to the GoHenry card in Canada?
+Check out the following money management apps and accounts for kids.

 |Foreign Transaction Fee||2.5%|